Ribhu Goyal, MBACP, MBPsS, M.Sc. Counselling & Psychotherapy

 My educational qualifications include:

 - M.Sc.
 Applied Psychology,

 - B.A.
 (Hons.)
 Psychology

-Goal of my therapeutic process has always been to help my clients become self reliant and feel empowered to deal with the challenges and adverse life events post therapy closure.
-It is important for me to help them reach a place where they are able to embrace their vulnerability and be authentic in their relationship with themselves and others.
+Goal of my therapeutic process is help clients achieve a state of self reliance and a sense of empowerment that comes from ability to deal with the challenges and adverse life events post therapy closure.
+It is important for me to help them reach a place where they are able to embrace their vulnerability and be authentic in their relationship with themselves as well as others.

 Areas of counselling I deal with

 - Behaviour problems

 - Bulimia nervosa